Midst: Comics

 In April 2024, a new comic limited series published by Dark Horse was announced.
 The series will consist of three oversize issues each following a new story and with its own creative team.
-The first issue, titled Midst: Address Unknown, is scheduled for release in August 2024 and will be written by Colin Lorimer with art by Alejandro Aragón, colors by Chris O'Halloran, and letters by Jim Campbell.
-It will follow new characters after their postal ship crashes on Midst.
+The first issue, titled Midst: Address Unknown, was released in August 2024 and was written by Colin Lorimer with art by Alejandro Aragón, colors by Chris O'Halloran, and letters by Jim Campbell.
+It follows new characters after their postal ship crashes on Midst.

 Related shows

 Moonward, a four-part limited series set after Midst, was announced in July 2024.
 It features Xen as the guide narrator with Liam O'Brien, Marisha Ray, Roen and Wile as players.
 Cheryl Teh of Business Insider highlighted that Moonward features "just pure roleplay and acting" as "there no dice and no rules in" the series.
 The series aired from August 7 to August 28, 2024 with early access for Beacon and Midst subscribers.
 Tara McCauley, in a review for The Escapist, commented that Moonward "proves undoubtedly engaging" for those who are "in search of character focused storytelling".
 She noted that while the show "lacks the mechanical perquisites of actual play", Moonward "still deals heavily in the genre's broader motifs, such as creative group problem solving and character-based decision-making" and that this style of storytelling shows the "improvisational method" that was behind Midst.
 McCauley also highlighted that Moonward, at roughly two hours per episode, has much shorter episodes than Critical Role and that show's the staging is more similar to what is seen in Candela Obscura, however, it "ups the theatrical ante" and "flits between shots of individual players, sides of the table, and the occasional split-screen" between scene partners.

 Unend is an audio drama set several decades after Midst and Moonward by Third Person.
 The cast consists of Xen, Roen, and Wile.
 It premiered on October 9, 2024 with new episodes airing weekly on Wednesdays.
 Beacon and Midst subscribers have access to an early release schedule.
-The second season premiered on June 4, 2025.
+The second season premiered on June 4, 2025, with its finale on October 15, 2025.
+The third and final season is scheduled to premiere on April 8, 2026.